10 SAP CX Configuration Tips That Actually Improve Results

 Only 48% of digital initiatives meet their targets (Gartner, 2024).
 You can’t improve what you don’t measure.

-Don’t treat analytics as a phase 2 activity.
+Don’t push analytics to phase 2.
 Configure dashboards and reports in the first sprint.
-Sales managers need pipeline dashboards from the moment they log in.
+Sales managers need pipeline visibility from the moment they log in.
 Service managers need case resolution metrics.
 Marketing teams need campaign performance data.

 SAP CX products include embedded analytics.
-Configure them during implementation — not 3 months after go-live when nobody trusts the data anymore.
+Configure them during implementation, not 3 months after go-live when nobody trusts the data anymore.
+I’ve seen teams launch without dashboards and then wonder why adoption stalls.
+People need to see the value of the system on day one.

 Tip 5: Set Up Joule AI Early

 Joule’s recommendations improve with usage data.
 Enable it during the implementation phase so it starts learning from your team’s activity patterns.
-By go-live, it’s already providing relevant next-action recommendations instead of generic suggestions.
+By go-live, it’s already providing relevant next-action recommendations instead of generic filler.

-Configure Joule for specific use cases: opportunity scoring, activity recommendations, email drafting, and meeting summaries.
-Don’t leave it at default settings — tailor the AI to your sales process.
+Configure Joule for specific use cases: opportunity scoring, activity recommendations, email drafting, meeting summaries.
+Don’t leave it at default settings.
+Tailor it to your sales process.
+The teams that get the most out of Joule are the ones that took 2-3 days to configure it properly.

 Tip 6: Design Territory Assignment Rules Before Go-Live

 Get territory assignment right before go-live.
 Define the rules clearly: geographic territories, industry segments, named accounts, or hybrid models.
-Test with your full account base — not a sample.
-One misassigned territory can affect hundreds of accounts and create weeks of cleanup work.
+Test with your full account base, not a sample.
+One misassigned territory can affect hundreds of accounts and create weeks of cleanup.

-In Sales Cloud V2, territory rules can be configured with automatic assignment based on account attributes.
+In Sales Cloud V2, territory rules support automatic assignment based on account attributes.
 Test every scenario: what happens when an account matches multiple territories?
 What happens when a territory has no assigned rep?
+These edge cases aren’t theoretical.
+They happen on day one.

 Tip 7: Configure Change Management Into the System